cloudmobi/CloudmobiSSP/u3d-sdk.md

 */

 /**
-*  video loaded successfully delegate, you can call showRewardVideo() in this function.
+*  video loaded successfully delegate.
+You shoud not call 'showRewardVideo' here, for android sdk would preload rewardedvideos, it may call this function serveral times.
 **/
 public static event Action rewardVideoLoadSuccess;